openshift/training/docs/01-prerequisites.md

 $ export AWS_PROFILE=openshift4-beta-admin
 ```

-## SSH Keypair
+## SSH Keys
-Your provisioning host will need an SSH keypair in order to access the
-OpenShift cluster instances on AWS.
-If you do not already have an existing
-default keypair (id_rsa/id_rsa.pub) then you can use `ssh-keygen` to
-create one.

-The installer will interactively prompt for an SSH keypair.
-Use the arrow
+The installer will interactively prompt for an SSH public key if it
+finds one in `~/.ssh/` that ends with `.pub`, and you can use the
-keys to select the one you wish to use.
+arrow keys to select the one you wish to use.
+If no `.pub` file is

-### NOTE
-If you do not have a pubkey with a `.pub` extension, the installer will not
-find it and, if you continue with the installation without selecting a key,
-you will not be able to select to use this SSH key with your instances, and
-you will not be able to SSH into them at all.
+found, the installer will not prompt for public key and will install
+the cluster without SSH access.

+If you install a cluster without initially selecting an SSH public
+key, you can [configure these later using the machine-config
+operator][machine-config-daemon-ssh-keys].

 ## OpenShift Installer